devassistant/devassistant/docs/developer_documentation.rst

 Overall Design
 --------------

-Developer Assistant consists of several parts:
+DevAssistant consists of several parts:

 Core
-  Core of Developer Assistant is written in Python.
+  Core of DevAssistant is written in Python.
 It is responsible for interpreting Yaml Assistants and it provides an API that can be used by any consumer for the interpretation.
 CL Interface
-  CL interface allows users to interact with Developer Assistant on commandline; it consumes the Core API.
+  CL interface allows users to interact with DevAssistant on commandline; it consumes the Core API.
 GUI
   (work in progress) GUI allows users to interact with Developer